 Maggie nearly spat out her coffee as she laughed.

 "It's true," I rushed on before she could contradict.
 "He carries around that stupid little mirror and comb.
-What is he, stuck in the 80's?"
+It's like he's stuck in a greaser movie."

-Maggie laughed again, this time without the coffee.
-"I guess that's true.
+Maggie laughed again, "I guess that's true.
 Still, when are you going to go out on more than one date with a guy?
 I don't think I've ever seen you call a guy back, Jen.
 It's been…how long?"

 I winced.
-Why does she have to remind me?
+You don't have to remind me, I thought.
 "I know…It's just there's no one around worth going out with a second time."

 "What about Ted?"

 "Ugh, too old," I said, blowing on my hands in an effort to warm them.